saanrhyne/blog/_posts/2025-7-20-grannie-writeup.md

 ## Solution
 The flag is `DUCTF{CambriaTheatre_46BeecroftRoad_Epping}`.
 This was a fairly easy and fun OSINT challenge, and shoutout to the moderators for putting up with my ridiculousness.

+I won $65.35 for this "Most Entertaining" writeup thanks to the DUCTF team - learn more [here](/posts/ctf-money).